confluentinc/ksql/docs-md/app/etl.md

 Why ksqlDB
 ----------

 Gluing all of the above services together is certainly a challenge.
-Along with your original databases and target analytical data store, you end up managing clusters for Kafka, connectors, your stream processors.
-It's hard to operate the entire stack as one. ksqlDB helps streamline how you write and deploy streaming data pipelines by boiling it down to just two things: storage (Kafka) and compute (ksqlDB).
+Along with your original databases and target analytical data store, you end up managing clusters for Kafka, connectors, and your stream processors.
+It's challenging to operate the entire stack as one.

+ksqlDB helps streamline how you write and deploy streaming data pipelines by boiling it down to just two things: storage (Kafka) and compute (ksqlDB).

 ![easy](../img/etl-easy.png){: style="width:60%;"}